Prosecutes and defends serious crime.

 Most significantly, prior to commencing Pupillage, Rose co-authored a book on European Human Rights Law with Professors Greer and Gerards, which was published by Cambridge University Press in March 2018: S. Greer, J. Gerards and R. Slowe, ‘Human Rights in the Council of Europe and European Union: Achievements Trends and Challenges’, Cambridge Studies in Law and Policy (Cambridge University Press, 2018).
 This “excellent and important” monograph has been praised as a “a major, timely and welcome contribution to the literature on European human rights law” and “one of the first comprehensive book-length studies of Europe’s two principal human rights systems, a valuable resource for those interested in the broader picture of human rights in Europe”.
 In April 2018, Rose and her co-authors were invited to lecture about the thesis of their book at various Ivy League universities in the United States.

-During her Pupillage, Rose has assisted Mukul Chawla QC and Henrietta Paget prosecute a 5-handed gang related 6-week murder trial at the Old Bailey.
+During her Pupillage, Rose has assisted Mukul Chawla QC and Henrietta Paget prosecute two separate 5-handed murder trials at the Old Bailey, each listed for 6 weeks.
 She has assisted the successful prosecution and defence of a variety of other serious cases, including GBH and multi-claimant sexual offences, and was instructed as a Noting Junior on an 11-handed serial sexual grooming trial at Oxford Crown Court.
 Rose has also assisted with a number of Judicial Review cases in the High Court and various criminal appeals before the Court of Appeal.
 Further, she participated in the Law Commission consultation on the new Sentencing Code.